 Disaster Resources for Markets and Farmers

 First things first, consider donating to the emergency farmer support campaigns administered by FMC’s members and partners in the impacted area, like the fundraisers from previous hurricanes listed at the bottom of this page.
 Funds like these help local farmers get back up on their feet following natural disasters.
-Please note: We will be adding fundraisers and resources to this page for farmers and markets impacted by Hurricane Florence as they become available.
+Please note: We will be adding resources to this page for farmers and markets as they become available.

 - Hurricane Florence Disaster Relief Assistance, Emergency Food & Water, and What to do After Disaster Resources (USA.gov)